0d431/promptrank/README.md

 A tool to perform ELO ranking and analysis of LLM prompts.

+## Setup

+Copy `dotenv.template` to `.env` and provide your API keys / credentials for LLM providers.
+Currently, the tool supports OpenAI GPT, Anthropic Claude, and Google PaLM2; see `src/llm`

 ## Competitions

 You will define a **competition** that reflects a type of task to be performed by the LLM, e.g. summarization of text.
 Within the competition, you define **players** that participate, consisting of the respective LLM and temperature/prompt, as well as **challenges** that are different input specimen for the players to perform on.